Tolomeo (horse): 1983: three-year-old season

 After finishing fourth in the Craven Stakes on his debut as a three-year-old, Tolomeo contested the classic 2000 Guineas over Newmarket's Rowley mile course on 30 April.
 Ridden by the Italian jockey Gianfranco Dettori he started at odds of 18/1 against fifteen opponents.
 He was restrained in last place for most of the way before making rapid progress in the last quarter mile to finish second to the Irish-trained Lomond.
 Dettori was criticised for giving the colt too much ground to make up, but Cumani defended his jockey, insisting that he was riding according to instructions.
-Tolomeo next ran in The Derby over one and a half miles on soft ground, finishing ninth of the twenty-one runners, more than twenty lengths behind the winner Teenoso.
-Following the Derby, Tolomeo returned to shorter distances and produced three good performances without winning.
-He finished second by a head to Horage in the St James's Palace Stakes, third in a blanket finish for the Eclipse Stakes and second to the five-year-old Noalcoholic in the Sussex Stakes.
+Tolomeo next ran in the Derby over one and a half miles on soft ground, finishing ninth of the twenty-one runners, more than twenty lengths behind the winner Teenoso.
+Following this race, Tolomeo returned to shorter distances and produced three good performances without winning.
+He finished second by a head to Horage, to whom his jockey Greville Starkey had conceded a large advantage at the final turn, in the St James's Palace Stakes; he was third in a blanket finish for the Eclipse Stakes; and he came second to the five-year-old Noalcoholic in the Sussex Stakes.

 In August, Tolomeo was one of four British-trained horses sent to Chicago for the third running of the Budweiser Million, which was then the most valuable horse race in the world.
-British horses had performed well in the first two runnings of the race: Madam Gay had finished third in the inaugural running, and a year later Be My Native and Motovato had finished second and third behind Perrault.
-The "home team" was headed by the eight-year-old John Henry, supported by Majesty's Prince, Nijinsky's Secret and Erins Isle.
-Tolomeo was ridden by the Irish jockey Pat Eddery and started at odds of 38/1 in a fourteen-runner field, although British bookmakers were much more cautious and made the colt the 5/1 second favourite.
+The American challenge was headed by the eight-year-old John Henry, supported by Majesty's Prince, Nijinsky's Secret and Erins Isle.
+Tolomeo was ridden by Irish jockey Pat Eddery and started at odds of 38/1 in a fourteen-runner field, although British bookmakers were much more cautious and made the colt the 5/1 second favourite.
 In a slowly run race, Eddery tracked the leaders John Henry and Nijinsky's Secret before making his challenge in the straight.
 When Nijinsky's Secret drifted to the right under pressure Tolomeo accelerated through a gap along the rail to take the lead and held of the late run of John Henry to win by a neck.
 Tolomeo's success was the first for a British-trained horse in a major American race since Karabas won the Washington, D.C.
 International in 1969.
 His win also made him the second biggest money-earner in British racing history behind the 1979 Derby winner Troy.

 On his return to Europe, Tolomeo ended his season with a run in the Champion Stakes at Newmarket in October.
-In a race which was run in a very strong side-wind, he finished second to the filly Cormorant Wood, but was relegated to fourth for causing interference in the closing stages.
+In a race which was run in a very strong side-wind, he finished second to the filly Cormorant Wood but was relegated to fourth for causing interference in the closing stages.